Created by Hartley Howard

 * * * * *

 It turns out there’s a good reason for the Montreal libraries’ interest in Hartley Howard.
 The author (real name: Leopold Horace Ognall) may not have been British at all.
-He was born in Montreal.
-True, he was later educated in Scotland and worked as a journalist (presumably in the U.K.) before turning to writing mysteries and thrillers.
-And he had a good long run at it, penning over ninety books in a career that spanned almost thirty years.
+He was a native son; born in Montreal, he was educated in Scotland and worked as a journalist in the U.K. before turning to writing mysteries and thrillers.
+He had a good long run at it, penning over ninety books in a career that spanned almost thirty years.
+They sold well, not just in the Commonwealth, but also in Italy, Germany, Finland and other European nations.
+It was only in the States that he failed to find an audience.

-As Hartley Howard, he also wrote about Philip Scott, the owner of a successful toy company and secretly the head of a British spy unit, and under the pen name of Harry Carmichael, he also wrote about John Piper & Quinn, an insurance investigator and a crime reporter who team up to solve crimes in England.
+As Hartley Howard, he also wrote about Philip Scott, the owner of a successful toy company and secretly the head of a British spy unit, and under the pen name of Harry Carmichael, he wrote a handful of books each about John Piper, an insurance investigator, and Quinn, a crime reporter, and amother thirty-one featuring both of them.

 Granted, Howard does have his defenders.
 B.V.
 Lawson in a review of The Last Vanity (1952), conceded that the Bowman books don’t “rise to (Raymond) Chandler’s level, perhaps, but it’s still entertaining and Bowman’s character is sympathetic and engaging.”

 Me?
 I liked the handful I read well enough, but I never felt the need to seek out more.
-I found them to be pleasant enough diversions, competently done, perhaps, but rather toothless.
-And life is too short to waste time reading books written to please — or more precisely, not to offend — everyone.
+Pleasant enough diversions, competently done, perhaps, but rather toothless.
+And life is too short to waste time reading books written to please–or more precisely, not to offend–everyone.

 - Bowman/Ognall’s son Harry became a high court judge, and conducted the hearings regarding former Chilean leader Augusto Pinochet.